pscheiben/CW-for-DDCA-and-practice/README.md

-# CW for DDCA and practice
+# Timer
- Verilog on CMOD-A7
+ CW for DDCA with extra features